 Adequate product and equipment maintenance is critical to reduce the need for new products and associated resources, limit waste, and cut climate gas emissions.
 However, too frequent or infrequent maintenance can negatively impact the quality and lifetime of equipment.
 Still, the traditional operator-supplier relationship often relies on a business model that does not encourage real-time and condition-based maintenance.

 Data is the key to solving these issues, but it can be difficult to access.
 For example, Framo, a global OEM providing pumps to the marine industry, was historically unable to access or leverage operational data from their customers in the oil and gas industry.
 Data was only been made available for sporadic projects linked to specific, isolated events, such as equipment failure.
-If Framo were to have access to their clients’ industrial data, past and real-time, they would gain the knowledge needed to improve and innovate on their existing products and services, and reduce waste.
+With access to their clients’ industrial data, past and real-time, Framo would gain the knowledge needed to improve and innovate on their existing products and services, and reduce waste.

 Access to real-time operational data also allowed Framo to build a new and more sustainable business model.
 The operational history of the pumps, combined with live data, helps Aker BP and Framo monitor product performance and predict maintenance needs.
 Data from the pumps can be evaluated in real-time regardless of installation location, and the information provided can be accessed securely.